Levi's 501XX: A Deep Dive into the Origin and Pinnacle of Denim

 To distinguish genuine vintage Levi’s 501XX, several key points are crucial.

-• Patch: Early models featured a leather patch known as the “Two Horse Brand,” illustrating the strength of the denim by showing two horses unable to tear it apart.
-From the early 1950s, this gradually transitioned to paper patches.
+- Patch: Early models featured a leather patch known as the “Two Horse Brand,” illustrating the strength of the denim by showing two horses unable to tear it apart.
+In 1955, Levi’s switched the leather patch to Jacron — a paper-based synthetic material — which remained the standard going forward.

 Replica brands strive to faithfully reproduce these details, but it is difficult to perfectly replicate the unique texture, stitching, and, most importantly, the “fabric’s expression” that comes from years of wear and washing.
 Deadstock (unworn) vintage items can be considered valuable historical artifacts in themselves.